All students must complete COVID protocols before they come to campus and follow safety measures while on campus.

 You must carry your student card at all times on campus.
 Campus Security may request to see your student card at any time.
-If you don't have one, you can order a new or replacement student card via the link below and it will be mailed to you.
+If you don't have one, find out how to get a new or replacement student card via the link below.

-To ensure the safety and wellbeing of our RMIT community and to minimise the risk of COVID-19, all students attending campus must provide evidence that they are double vaccinated or have a valid medical exemption.
-This requirement will be in place until at least 30 June 2022.
+To ensure the safety and wellbeing of our RMIT community and to minimise the risk of COVID-19, all students attending campus must provide evidence that they are fully vaccinated or have a valid medical exemption.

 Any student attending RMIT Australian campuses must have received a COVID-19 vaccination approved by the Australian Therapeutic Goods Administration.